-Besides traditional markets and trafficking routes from Shan State into China, Laos and Thailand, new routes into Bangladesh via Rakhine State have also emerged in recent years, with many of the local conflict actors and authorities on both sides of the border
+Besides traditional markets and trafficking routes from Shan State into China, Laos and Thailand, new routes into Bangladesh via Rakhine State have also emerged in recent years, with many of the local conflict actors and authorities on both sides of the border involved.97 The expansion of the ATS industry has been facilitated by the improvement of infrastructure and the huge increase of Myanmar's border trade with China, Thailand, and, more recently, Bangladesh.
+Unlike in the past, drugs are concealed among other commodities and moved across borders in large consignments, rather than smuggled in small quantities.98

-The diversity of products falling under the broad category of ATS has also increased significantly, as evidenced by the growing range of methamphetamine tablets (often combined with caffeine, known as Yaba or Yama) available on local markets and the rapid propagation of "ice" or "crystal meth", a more concentrated form of methamphetamine that also lends itself to injection.99 Meanwhile, the prices of these substances have plummeted, pointing to sharply reduced production costs allowed by the industrialisation of production and important economies of scale.100 While Yaba is produced mainly for local consumption and export, crystal methamphetamine tends to be largely exported, with Australia, China and Japan being key markets for the crystal methamphetamine produced in Shan State.
+The diversity of products falling under the broad category of ATS has also increased significantly, as evidenced by the growing range of methamphetamine tablets (often combined with caffeine, known as Yaba or Yama) available on local markets and the rapid propagation of "ice" or "crystal meth", a more concentrated form of methamphetamine that also lends itself to injection.99 Meanwhile, the prices of these substances have plummeted, pointing to sharply reduced production costs allowed by the industrialisation of production and important economies of scale.100 While Yaba is produced mainly for local consumption and export, crystal methamphetamine tends to be largely exported, with Australia, China and Japan being key markets for the crystal methamphetamine produced in Shan State.101

 There are many implications from this transition.
 While the production of opium is a labour-intensive activity that benefits large numbers of people (farmers, day labourers and traders), the profits generated by the production of synthetic drugs remain largely concentrated.
-In fact, the production of ATS is much less reliant on the cultivation and use of plants than that of traditional opiates, although precursors such as ephedrine and pseudoephedrine are often extracted from the ephedra plant.
-The trade is therefore quickly pushing farmers off the scene.
-As a highpurity synthetic drug, methamphetamine production requires trained chemists and a reserve of precursor chemicals, thus needing the involvement of transnational organisations and other smaller actors in the trade.
-103 The higher profit margins as well as simpler logistics, due to the compact nature of synthetic drugs, are a further incentive for international crime groups and drug syndicates.
+In fact, the production of ATS is much less reliant on the cultivation and use of plants than that of traditional opiates, although precursors such as ephedrine and pseudoephedrine are often extracted from the ephedra plant.102 The trade is therefore quickly pushing farmers off the scene.
+As a highpurity synthetic drug, methamphetamine production requires trained chemists and a reserve of precursor chemicals, thus needing the involvement of transnational organisations and other smaller actors in the trade.103 The higher profit margins as well as simpler logistics, due to the compact nature of synthetic drugs, are a further incentive for international crime groups and drug syndicates.

-It is undeniable that Shan State has become a major hub for the production of ATS destined to both domestic and international markets, a fact confirmed by numerous investigations conducted on shipments of seized drugs in Australia, Malaysia and Thailand.
-The illicit nature of drug production, however, makes it particularly difficult to produce reliable estimates, triggering a number of unhelpful consequences if not adequately understood.
+It is undeniable that Shan State has become a major hub for the production of ATS destined to both domestic and international markets, a fact confirmed by numerous investigations conducted on shipments of seized drugs in Australia, Malaysia and Thailand.104 The illicit nature of drug production, however, makes it particularly difficult to produce reliable estimates, triggering a number of unhelpful consequences if not adequately understood.